noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

   - for two dimensional layouts,
     - i.e. requiring rows AND columns
     - i.e. a table
-  - dividing a screen into major regions or defiing the relationship in terms of size, position, layer between parts of a control built from html primitives
+  - dividing a screen into major regions or defining the relationship in terms of size, position, layer between parts of a control built from html primitives
   - grid children can position themselves so they actually overlap and layer, similar to css positioned elments

   - grid container `display:grid`